 EPR will hold its Annual Conference in 2021 with the theme “Digital Transformation – Learning from COVID-19, looking to the future”.
-It will be a 1.5-day event, starting on Thursday, 30 September at 10.00 CET and ending on Friday, 1 October at lunchtime (at around 13.00 CET).
+It will be a 1.5-day event, starting on Thursday, 30 September at 10.00 CEST and ending on Friday, 1 October at lunchtime at 13.00 CEST.
 The event will be co-organised with Fundación ONCE.

 The relevance of digital transformation and how to best manage the related opportunities and challenges and implement them on the ground in rehabilitation and disability services has increased with the COVID-19 pandemic.
 The conference will provide insights into learning from the past year, trends, innovations, and best practices in digital developments and tools, assisting organisations in their digital transformation.